-Hi, I am Stefan, Co-Founder & CEO at aisot.
-We are a leading provider of (predictive) analytics for the financial industry.
+Hi, I am Stefan, Co-Founder & CEO at Aisot Technologies.
+We are a leading provider of real-time insights for trading and asset management.
 I always had a passion for both entrepreneurial work and predictive tools.
 The Oracle of Delphi was by far the coolest thing in Latin class.
 And my first business I „founded” as a kid, when selling cherries from our garden on our village’s streets.
 In my free time, I like to be in nature or sing.
 I have played in rock bands since I was a teenager.

 2. Which product or service do you offer, and who are your competitors?